TIY-Austin-Front-End-Engineering/Curriculum/INSTALL.md

 Use [this link](https://help.github.com/articles/generating-ssh-keys/) and follow the instructions to set up SSH keys for your GitHub account.

+### Hub
+> hub is a command line tool that wraps git in order to extend it with extra features and commands that make working with GitHub easier.

+Using iTerm2, type the following command: `brew install hub`

 ### Breadcrumbs
 > Breadcrumbs is a question and answer tool where you can practice the things you've learned in the class, help your fellow students and get answers to your questions.